 Select the color to use for the label text.
 Clicking the button displays the standard KDE color chooser.

-Once you are satisfied with the label settings, click the Apply button to view the label settings without closing the Edit Label dialog.
-Click the OK button to apply the label settings and close the dialog.
-Alternatively, you can click the Close button to close the Edit Label dialog without applying any label settings.
+Once you are satisfied with the label settings, click the button to view the label settings without closing the Edit Label dialog.
+Click the button to apply the label settings and close the dialog.
+Alternatively, you can click the button to close the Edit Label dialog without applying any label settings.

 Box and ellipse annotation objects are usually used to outline important features on a plot.